LucasDelfino92/morrowindsharp/wjsetup.md

 [**Buying Game**](https://www.nexusmods.com/morrowind/mods/50574)
 Enhances Mercantile via new gameplay mechanics and UI elements.
 Includes new base pricing mechanic, regional pricing, value estimate, merchant specializations, forbidden goods, illicit trade, investing mechanics, and more.

-> ℹ️ Note that the Wabbajack also includes [**Harder Barter (Sig Edit)**](https://www.nexusmods.com/morrowind/mods/49232), a simpler and more unforgiving alternative to Buying Game.
-This mod dynamically adjusts how much merchants will pay for items.
-Items worth more than 10 gold will be considerably less valuable as they rise in price.

 [**No Rest Without Beds**](https://www.nexusmods.com/morrowind/mods/46724)
 Prevents the player from resting unless they activate a bed.